 There is no natural surface water resources present on the site.
-The site is not located within 32m of any watercourse, and the Eerste River watercourse is located approximately 820m south of the site.
+The site is not located within 32m of any watercourse, and Oorlogskloof river is approximately 730m south-west of the proposed site.
 Therefore, the proposed activity is not expected to have any impacts on any surface water resources.

-According to the National Freshwater Ecosystems Priority Areas (NFEPA) map on SANBI BGIS there is no fresh water system in 32m proximity of the site.
+Figure 4: National Freshwater Ecosystem Priority Areas (NFEPA) Map of the proposed site (orange dot) and surroundings.